HTTP Method Properties Matrix

 The properties are defined by the HTTP specification, not by your framework:

-• Idempotent ⇒ N identical requests leave the server in the same state as one.
+• Idempotent means N identical requests leave the server in the same state as one.
+Useful for retries after network timeouts.

-• Cacheable ⇒ the response may be stored and reused per cache directives.
+• Cacheable means the response may be stored and reused per Cache-Control directives.

-A retry after a network timeout is safe only for idempotent methods; otherwise use an idempotency key so the server can de-duplicate.
+A retry after a network timeout is safe only for idempotent methods; for non-idempotent methods like POST, use an Idempotency-Key so the server can de-duplicate.

 • All safe methods are idempotent, but not all idempotent methods are safe.

-• TRACE and CONNECT are rarely used and often disabled for security.
+• TRACE and CONNECT are rarely used and often disabled by security policy.